This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 taken in front of Hugh Grant's front door in the movie "Notting Hill".

-If you like Turkish, we recommend Fez Mangal* right outside of the mews.
+If you like Turkish, we recommend Fez Mangal* right outside of our old mews.
 It gets great reviews on Yelp

 if you want a second opinion, and they do both sit down and take away.
 (To Go items).